amiga68k/electuno/README.md

 -  Update example code for MCP_DAC library compatibility.

-Specifications:
+**Specifications:**
 - Sound output through DAC MCP4921 (It is possible to operate it through PWM or other DACs).
 - Controllable via MIDI (You need the MIDI library from the Arduino repositories).
 - Fully modular to be able to disable functions on low-power CPUs.
-- Simulates two independent keyboards (upper & lower) with nine drawbars each.
+- Simulates two independent keyboards and pedal, with nine drawbars each.
 - Foldback effect on last 2 octaves.
 - Percussion effect on the upper keyboard.
 - Independent vibrato chorus scanner effect for each keyboard.